elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

 content:
   before:
-   - learning_outcome: 1o
+   - learning_outcome: 1
       activities:
-          - "As trainer, familiarise yourself with the FAIRsFAIR [FAIR in a nutshell](https://fairsfair.gitbook.io/fair-teaching-handbook/0lessonplans/1lessonplan) lesson plan."
+       - "As a trainer, browse the FAIRsFAIR [FAIR in a nutshell](https://fairsfair.gitbook.io/fair-teaching-handbook/0lessonplans/1lessonplan) lesson plan and use it to include more basic FAIR principles activities to your lesson."
+      level: beginner
+      timing: 60 mins
+- learning_outcome: 1
+      activities:
+       - "To prepare, have participants read the FAIR Cookbook's [Introducing the FAIR Principles](https://faircookbook.elixir-europe.org/content/recipes/introduction/brief-FAIR-principles.html) to get an idea of what the FAIR principles entail."
+      level: beginner
+      timing: 30 mins